blakeary/cloudwatch-django-test/README.md

 After setting up the virtual environment, installing the requirements, and creating the `.env` file, you can run the Django application:

-# Navigate to the backend directory (if not already there)

 cd backend

-# Run the Django development server

 python manage.py runserver